 - Sexual Act (previously called "act of indecency")

 - Sexual Assault

-If the act of indecency involves touching or penetration, it may constitute an offence of indecent assault or sexual assault instead.
+If the act involves touching or penetration, it may constitute an offence of sexual touching or sexual assault instead.

 - Kissing another person, if the kiss is unwanted and not consented to